vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 I develop the applicative Y combinator from the function `factorial`.
 The code is in Clojure, which has a limited [TCO][tail-call].
-Thus, don't use the factorial defined here, it will break your stack.
+Thus, the factorial function defined here has just a didactic purpose.

 I suggest to run this stuff in a Clojure REPL.
 The [Lighttable][lighttable] Instant REPL is perfect here.
 In [This post][clojure-intro] you can find some notes on how to setup everything.

-During the post, I apply multiple times the same transformation.
-It defined in the first section.
+To obtain Y, I apply multiple times just 1 same transformation, which I define in the first section.
 In the second section I define an anonymous function computing recursively the factorial.
 In the last one, I perform some cleanup, and I finally extract the factorial function and the applicative Y combinator.

 ## How to create bindings
--

 Consider

 {% highlight clojure linenos=table %}
 (fn [n] (+ n 1))
 {% endhighlight %}

-If we have just anonymous functions, how can we bind this to the name `increment` ?.
+In a world without `def`, how can I bind this to the name `increment`?

-We create a new anonymous function, which takes `increment` as argument, and we pass the anonymous function  above to it.
+The only names I see are function arguments.
+Thus, I create a new anonymous function whose argument is  `increment`, and I pass to it the snippet  above.

 {% highlight clojure linenos=table %}
 ((fn [increment]   ; the "environment"